inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 In setting up SAML integration you may run into several scenarios before you "get it right".

-What are the Invenio-RDM SP end points?
+What are the InvenioRDM SP end points?
 : In the example above the `SSO_SAML_IDPS` is a dictionary, the attributes are the names that will be used by Invenio-RDM in the SAML interactions.
 In the example "remote_app" will be an end point, this is probably not ideal, if you have one IdP only you could just name that attribute "ipd", if you have several then a more descriptive attribute name might be warranted.

 SSO redirects work but Invenio shows 404 on return